 Yes.
 Bands create constant tension and heavy top-range load.
 Add progressive overload (stance, band, tempo), and you’ll grow.

-Q: Bar or handles—what should I buy first?
+Bar or handles, which should I go with first?

 For classic mass builders, start with the XBAR Bar.
 For comfort and variety (cross-body, wide-out curls), add Heavy Duty Handles.